- P -

 The proper study of mankind is Man.

-Alexander Pope, Essay on Man, Epistle II
+Alexander Pope, from Essay on Man, Epistle II

 - See dying vegetables life sustain,